arist0tl3/meteor-package-test/README.md

 # meteor-package-test
-Just a simple test package for dispatchme
+Just a simple test package for dispatchme great!